When it comes to the sex that gay and bisexual men have, anal sex is what most people think of and is commonly misunderstood.

 Also, your sphincter can stretch much more than you would expect and will go back to its normal position.
 If you are into fisting or use large sex toys on a regular basis then you may have a higher risk of stretching your muscles that could lead to incontinence in later life.

-Fucking, like all sex is something that you will do when you want to, and with whom you want to do it.
+Fucking, like all sex, is something that you will do when you want to, and with whom you want to do it.
 It is always your decision.
-Don’t do it just to please someone, and certainly don’t feel like you have to do it to get your gay membership card.
 Remember sex is about enjoyment and pleasure for both you and your partner so don’t let anyone force you into doing it when you'd rather not.

 Just as we all have different tastes in clothes, music and food it’s the same when it comes to sex.

-Some of these more unusual sexual activities are referred to as BDSM.
+Some sexual activities are referred to as BDSM.

-It’s not all about pain though - mostly it’s focussed on power, humiliation and pleasure.
+It’s not all about pain though - BDSM is often focussed on a mix of power, humiliation and pleasure.
 Some may take on a dominant or submissive role because it is different from what they normally are in life; others do it because it reinforces how they normally are.
-The main motivation is that sense of pleasure and enjoyment, which may or may not be sexual.
+The main motivation is a sense of pleasure and enjoyment, which may or may not be sexual.

 As some of the activities in BDSM could result in injury or worse, safety is important.
 There are a couple of golden rules to consider.